GlucNAc/DateTimeInterval/README.md

 ## Copyright and License

-The GlucNAc/DateTimeInterval library is copyright © [GlucNAc](https://gitlab.com/GlucNAc)
-and licensed for use under the MIT License (MIT).
+The GlucNAc/DateTimeInterval library is copyright © [GlucNAc](https://gitlab.com/GlucNAc) and licensed for use under the MIT License (MIT).
+Please see [LICENSE](https://gitlab.com/GlucNAc/DateTimeInterval/-/blob/master/LICENSE) for more information.

 [composer]: http://getcomposer.org/